Shohei Ohtani 50th HR ball auction tops $2.5 million

 Shohei Ohtani founded the 50-50 Club in a game in which he went 6-for-6 with three HRs, two steals and 10 RBI.
 (Credit: Getty Images)

-The auction for Shohei Ohtani's 50th home run ball has topped $1 million.
+Entering the final hours of bidding, the auction for Shohei Ohtani's 50th home run ball has hit $2,562,000, including buyer's premium.

-After a legal fight over the ball ensued, a judge in Miami ordered Thursday that Goldin could start the bidding, but would not be able to actually sell the ball until after Oct.
-10, when a hearing would take place.
+After a legal fight over the ball ensued, a judge in Miami ordered earlier this month Goldin could start the bidding, and a settlement was later reached between the parties to allow the auction to proceed.

 Darren Rovell breaks down the lawsuit trying to halt the sale of Shohei Ohtani's 50th home run ball.